 Mathematics: If you receive a 5 on either the AB exam or a 4 or 5 on the BC exam, you will receive 2 courses credit.
 If you wish to continue Calculus, you will be placed in Calculus III.
 If you receive a 3 or 4 on the AB exam or a 3 on the BC exam, you will receive one course credit.
 If you wish to continue Calculus, you will be placed in Math 113.

-Biology and Chemistry: If you receive a 4 or 5 on the AP exam you will receive one course credit.
-If you wish to continue to study Chemistry at Union, you should sign up for Chemistry 110.
+Chemistry: If you wish to continue to study Chemistry at Union, you should sign up for Chemistry 110.
 Please note that Chem 110 is only offered in the Fall.
-For Biology you will be placed in the next level course, which is offered in the Winter.

 Economics: In order to receive credit for Economics 101, our introductory Economics courses, you must receive a 4 or 5 on BOTH the Macroeconomics and the Microeconomics AP exams.

-Statistics: If you receive a 4 or 5 you can use the AP Statistics to fulfill the Quantitative Mathematical Reasoning Requirement subject to the restrictions outline above.
+Statistics: If you receive a 4 or 5 you can use the AP Statistics to fulfill the Quantitative Mathematical Reasoning Requirement subject to the restrictions outlined above.

 Physics: The College will only consider AP credit for the Calculus-based AP Physics exams.